Platform

 Who is eligible for the Aboriginal Participation Fund (APF) — Education and relationship-building program?

-To be eligible for the Aboriginal Participation Fund (APF) — Education and relationship-building program, you must: Applicants must be Aboriginal communities or organizations located in Ontario.
-Applicants must have identified a need to build relationships with other Aboriginal communities, industry proponents, or government regarding mineral exploration and development.
-Joint applications require a Band Council Resolution from each community represented.
+To be eligible for the Aboriginal Participation Fund (APF) — Education and relationship-building program, you must: Aboriginal communities or organizations in Ontario.
+Project tied to mining-sector learning or relationships.
+Joint applications need Band Council Resolutions.

 What expenses are eligible under Aboriginal Participation Fund (APF) — Education and relationship-building?